 Get a promotion

 Promotions can range from being promoted within your existing company to leaving your current position and starting a whole new career path.
+An aptitude assessment can give a deeper insight into your professional preferences.

 To get a promotion, you need to know exactly what is required of someone at the next level.
 Doing the right research will help you determine which positions are likely to lead to greater responsibility or higher salaries so that you can set accurate work goals for yourself.